 Science North ambassadors, Saunders the skunk, Quillan the porcupine and Drifter the beaver, need you!
 Your adoption fee helps us teach people all about your favourite ambassador.

 Your adoption fee of $100 or more will make you an Official Ambassador Friend.
-You will receive a plush toy rendition of your favourite ambassador and an Official Ambassador Adoption Certificate.

 Official Ambassador Friends, don’t forget to visit our ambassador habitats on the third floor at Science North to see your name on our ambassadors’ Official Friends Lists!